WWology/disgo-wiki/content/guide/disgo-bot/setting-up-your-bot/slash-commands.md

 Now try to run your bot and use the `/ping` command in your specified guild!
 You should see your bot respond with `Pong!`. 🏓

 {{< callout type="info" emoji="💡">}}
-  If you don't see the `/ping` command in your guild, try to refresh Discord (Ctrl + R / Cmd + R) or wait a couple of minutes as sometimes it takes a bit of time for new commands to appear.
+  If you don't see the `/ping` command in your guild, try to refresh Discord (Ctrl + R / ⌘ + R) or wait a couple of minutes as sometimes it takes a bit of time for new commands to appear.
 {{< /callout >}}